Mortgage Underwriting: Everything You Need To Know

 Cash Deposits In Your Bank Account

 Underwriters typically need to review bank statements with at least 60 days of transaction history.
 If you have cash savings outside of your bank account, be sure to deposit any funds you plan to use several months before you begin your loan application.

 Don’t worry – owing taxes doesn’t automatically disqualify you from getting a loan, but it can pose a problem that slows the process.
 Underwriters often need to request tax return transcripts from the IRS to confirm whether a client owes money to the IRS and whether a payment plan is in place.
 You may have to reevaluate loan options depending on the situation.

 If you don’t have a payment plan set up, make sure the balance you owe is paid off before you begin your loan application or that you’re able to prove to your underwriter that you have the assets to pay it off.
 If you’re in the middle of repaying the balance, make sure you’re able to provide at least 3 months’ worth of repayment receipts to your underwriter.

 Can I Address Past Financial Difficulties With The Underwriter?

 Sometimes.
 Some mortgage loan products allow for manual underwriting.
 That means that, if an automated underwriting algorithm rejects your mortgage application, a human underwriter will review it to see if there was any way to approve it regardless.
 Unfortunately, not all mortgage programs allow for the exercise of a human being’s discretion, and your numbers either add up, or they don’t.

-However, many loan products generally offer the ability to communicate directly with an underwriter.
-If you can explain why you had those financial problems in the first place, and how you’ve resolved the underlying situation, it’s entirely possible that your application will be approved, albeit at a higher interest rate.
+However, many loan products offer the ability to communicate directly with an underwriter by writing them a Letter of Explanation.
+If you can explain in the letter why you had those financial problems – a foreclosure or a bankruptcy, for example – and how you’ve resolved the underlying situation, it’s entirely possible that your application will be approved, albeit at a higher interest rate.